July 10-21, 2017, from 12:30 to 5:30 pm at UA LITTLE ROCK

 Problem Solvers Wanted: We are looking for creative, courageous, and curious thinkers to help fix the world around us.
 Come collaborate, debate, analyze, and brainstorm to create solutions to real-life problems!
 Turn the world into a load of fun using science, technology, engineering, art, and math!

 Paleontology—Kathryn Daniel (Dino)

 Do you love dinosaurs?
+Perhaps you have a favorite like a Majungasaurus, Teradactal, Triceratops, Velociraptor, or the mighty T-Rex.
 Come find out what dinosaurs really are!
 Join us as we examine fossils, explore dinosaur diversity, bust some dinosaur myths, and talk with a real paleontologist!

 Have you ever wondered what it means to be fair?

 Or who was Dr. Seuss and why we would care?

 Well, join in the fun as we read, write and think

 We’ll learn how everyone’s different and yet just the same